Connecticut Audbon Society

 Annual Lyme Loop

 Travel through Lyme and Nehantic State Forest in search of neotropical migrants.
-The habitats of the state forest includes wetlands, streams, and ponds, all excellent places for the morning chorus of warblers, vireos, and other songbirds.
-Focus will be on learning bird songs.
+The habitats of the state forest include wetlands, streams, and ponds, all excellent places for the morning chorus of warblers, vireos, and other songbirds.
+The focus will be on learning bird songs.

 Leader: Andy Griswold.